harmony-domains/.github/profile/README.md

-# Harmony Domain Name Service Prototyping
+# 1 Name Service Prototyping

-This organization is used for prototying Harmony's Domain Name Service.
+This organization is used for prototying 1 Name Service.